 Key action-driven results are highly likely to fail in leading you to an objective.
 The release of a new feature is not a success guarantee.
+There is client onboarding left, for example.
 That’s why OKRs have to be value-driven.
 Only then can they be as effective as possible.

 Key results should reflect the value to the company or its customers.
 Teams will be focused on achieving greater success and there’ll be more room for creativity.
 The employees won’t be stuck on a particular activity but will look for different ways to achieve the objective.

-But if you’re implementing the concept for the first time, it makes more sense to choose actions as key results.
+But if you’re implementing the concept for the first time, choosing actions as key results makes more sense.
 They will help you to switch to OKR:

-Many companies try to add metrics to KRs immediately and fail this stage.
-If there was no meaningful movement in the company at the beginning, you’ll find it hard to track the metrics.
+Many companies try to add metrics to KRs immediately and fail at this stage.
+If there was no meaningful movement in the company initially, you’d find it hard to track the metrics.

 Last year, the goal for OKR in Dashly was to double the number of active users.
 It’s a catchy and quite ambitious goal, isn’t it?

 How do we know if we’ve achieved it or not?
-We’ve chosen key metric-based results, and we’ve put all our effort into reaching them and evaluating our success using them.
+We’ve chosen key metric-based results and put all our effort into reaching them and evaluating our success using them.

 If objectives are about ambitions, key results must be clear and precise.